Col-E/javaapiforkml/README.md

 _The objective of the Java API for KML is to provide Java interfaces for easy access to KML (Keyhole Markup Language) data._

-Thank you to the Micromata for open sourcing this project.
-The repository has been transferred to [urbancamo](mailto:mark@wickensonline.co.uk) for onward maintenance.
-He will endeavour to keep dependencies security patched moving forward.
-Thank you to those who previously submitted pull requests or bug reports.

-> If you are currently running version `2.x.x` then you will need to change the `groupId` from `de.micromata.jak` to `uk.m0nom` to be able to use versions `3.x.x` onwards.

-Version 3+ of the library supports Java 11+ and is built with Java 11.
+Version 4+ of the library supports Java 17+ and is built with Java 17.

 ```xml
 <!-- https://mvnrepository.com/artifact/uk.m0nom/javaapiforkml -->